 If you are unable to grab a hotel in Apgar Village or Many Glacier, there are other options available.

-With its towering sandstone cliffs and stunning canyons, Zion is a hiking paradise.
+With its towering cliffs and stunning canyons, Zion is a hiking paradise.
 It also happens to be one of the easiest, if not the easiest, place for hiking without a car.

 First, you will need to get to Vegas, NV, the closest airport to Zion.
 From there, you can take a pre-arranged shuttle to St. George, UT, which is about 2 hours away.
 I recommend using St. George Shuttle for this part of the journey.
 Once you arrive in St. George, take a pre-arranged taxi to your accommodations in Springdale, UT.
 St. George Taxi is a great option for this leg of the journey.